sandeepraju/ghost-coder-iterm/README.md

 ## Install

-You can download the binary directly from the [releases page](https://github.com/sandeepraju/ghost-coder-term/releases).
+You can download the binary directly from the [releases page](https://github.com/sandeepraju/ghost-coder-iterm/releases).

 Or you can install it from source using the command below:

 ```
-go get github.com/sandeepraju/ghost-coder-term
+go get github.com/sandeepraju/ghost-coder-iterm
 ```

 ## Usage

 - Open iTerm2
 - Press ⌥⌘R (or, Session -> Run Coprocess...)
-- Enter `ghostcoder /path/to/file/containing/commands.txt` and click OK
+- Enter `ghost-coder-iterm /path/to/file/containing/commands.txt` and click OK

 ## Credits